psf/the-invisibles/content/english/about/process.md

 - Promote on social media
   - Draft the announcement on buffer.
 Credentials in Notion.

+#### Publishing to Spotify/Apple Podcast etc

+This happens automatically, so there is nothing else to do.
+They are configured to pick up changes from our RSS Feed (pypodcats.live/episodes/index.xml).

+As long as our rss feed is valid, any new episodes will appear.
+That is why we need to always validate the RSS feed before merging.

 #### More technical details on the Episode Write up